homothetyhk/RandomizerMod/LOGIC_README.md

 ## Local Logic Edits

 The randomizer supports editing logic in local files.
 To do so, navigate to the RandomizerMod folder in the Mods folder in the game files.
 Create the Logic folder within the RandomizerMod folder if it does not already exist, and navigate to this folder.
-Any json file within this folder will be parsed for logic edits, with two format options:
+Any JSON file within this folder will be parsed for logic edits, with two format options:
 - The Dictionary<string, string> format used by the macros.json file in the randomizer logic source code.
 In this case, the name of the file should start with "macro" and the file will be parsed before other logic edits to allow creating new macros (e.g. for use in a location logic edit file) or overriding existing macros.
 - The RawLogicDef[] format used by the locations.json file in the randomizer logic source code.
 In this case, the name of the file should not start with "macro", and the file will be parsed to edit location, waypoint, or transition logic.

-With either type of edit, only the logic definitions which are being editted need to be included in the file.
+With either type of edit, only the logic definitions which are being edited need to be included in the file.
 Additionally, in any edit, the **ORIG** token can be used to refer to the current value of the randomizer logic with the same name.
 For example, the **BOSS** macro could be edited to **ORIG + FULLCLAW** to change boss logic to additionally require full claw.